ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 If your object is not on this list, something went wrong.
 Check out our troubleshooting section.

 If your object is on the list, point with the phone at your physical object (aka your robot).
-If your object target works, the main UI of the KineticAR tool should show up on the device.
+If your object target works, the main UI of the motion tool should show up on the device.

 ![Image of VST tool](../../resources/img/mir.PNG)